 - Mix 7 parts of pure alcohol with 3 parts of aloe vera gel.

 But you have to pay attention to the details.
 For this reason, I have put together some interesting points from the English article that you should keep in mind:

 Interesting side discovery: The contents of the hygiene products we bought include: 40g ethanol and 19g propan-2-ol per 100g.
-According to my calculation, I get 59% while scientific sources say that you need at least 60% alcohol in the mixture to kill viruses.
-Seen in this way, our do-it-yourself mixture with approx. 66% isopropanol should be more effective than the "hygiene spray", on which one would perhaps rather rely on the feeling.
-Perhaps for this reason it is not called "disinfectant spray", but "hygiene spray".
+According to my calculation, I get 59% while scientific sources say you need at least 60% alcohol in the mix to kill viruses.
+Seen in this way, our self-build mixture with approx. 66% isopropanol should be more effective than the "hygiene spray", which one would perhaps rather rely on from the feeling.
+Maybe that's why it's not called "disinfectant spray" but "hygiene spray".